mauriciosoares/core.js/README.md

 ## Fast load with restoreAllState + eventPlayer

-Ideally neither restoreAllState nor eventPlayer are used to load a given state.
+Ideally neither restoreAllState nor eventPlayer are used alone to load a given state.
 EventPlayer alone would require to store all events from the beginning and replaying them 1  by one which can take huge overhead in both memory and time.
 And restoreAll state would lose precision, because not every state is saved.
 So the ideal is to periodically save state and capture the events from there on.

 ## Maintainers